MOARdV/AviationLights/README.md

 so bright that they remain off until the pilot lines up on the runway, so the ground personnel won't be blinded if they stand right next to it.

-In addition to the standard navigation and warning light colors, there are amber and blue lamp options.
+In addition to the standard navigation and warning light colors, there are amber and blue preset options.

-Aviation Lights 4.0 and later support localization.
-The currently supported languages are en-us.

 ## INSTALLATION